 - We will write the letter using the appropriate planning terminology and planning arguments that the decision-makers would expect to see.
 We will avoid mention of any matters that have no relevance to planning (such as loss of a view) and that might undermine the credibility of your objection

-- We will investigate the case in detail, rather than just focusing on those issues of particular concern to the objector.
-This typically leads us to find additional persuasive grounds of objection – such as conflict with legislation on protected species and their habitats – that greatly increase the chances of you getting the result you desire.
+- We will investigate the case in detail, rather than only focusing on those issues of particular concern to the objector.
+This typically leads us to find additional, persuasive grounds of objection – such as conflict with legislation on protected species and their habitats – that greatly increase the chances of you getting the result you desire.

-If you’d like to find out more about how Planning Direct could assist you to object to a planning application, appeal or emerging Local Plan get in touch using the button below.
+If you’d like to find out more about how Planning Direct could assist you to object to a planning application, appeal or emerging Local Plan, please get in touch using the button below.
 Our initial advice is always free of charge.

 WHAT HAPPENS AFTER I SUBMIT MY PLANNING OBJECTION?

 In the case of planning applications, the applicant/developer should be provided with a copy of your objection.
 They are normally given the opportunity to amend their development or provide additional information or explanations.

 If the applicant decides to make changes to their application, the council will normally reconsult.
 This means you will get another chance to submit comments of support or objection.